YueLiPicasso/intro_ocaml/MoRe3/README.md

 # Reifiers Written in the Monad Pattern

 This project succeeds the projects listed in the [Credits](#credits) section, bringing the understanding and implementation of monadic reification to a new stage.
-We are now able to answer the two major questions pursued all along the series:
+We are now able to answer the two major questions pursued all along the journey:

 * Resolving the looping problem of recusively defined monadic reifiers with the most reliable, simple and readable code.
 * Evaluating monadic reification as a potential technique to eliminate the need for [a predefined set of functors](https://github.com/JetBrains-Research/OCanren/blob/8ce216180e2abe37b8a1f60cf6bf9187c63fc81c/src/core/Logic.ml#L135) in the implementation of OCanren.